 The Difference Between an Investor and Trader

-It’s good to review the basics over and over and over and over again, so I cannot encourage you enough to read and review my free stock market guide here and understand that despite beginning with just a few thousand dollars each, ALL of my millionaire students have become millionaires within a few years**…not the decades that would be required such feats if they were investors.
+It’s good to review the basics over and over and over and over again, so I cannot encourage you enough to read and review my free stock market guide here and understand that despite beginning with just a few thousand dollars each, ALL of my millionaire trading challenge students have become millionaires within a few years**…not the decades that would be required such feats if they were investors.

 As for the question at hand, there’s a world of difference between an investor and trader.
 When talking about how your money can make more money, the words “investor” and “trader” are often used interchangeably, but they most certainly shouldn’t be.

-The reality is that while investors and traders are two completely different participants in the financial markets, they are different animals with different strategies, different actions and different MOs–different goals.
+The reality is that while investors and traders are two completely different participants in the financial markets, they are different animals with different strategies, different actions, and different MOs–different goals.

 So, what exactly are these differences?

-Well, it’s a tricky question to try to answer in abbreviated format, but I’ll give it a try here.
+Well, it’s a tricky question to try to answer in an abbreviated format, but I’ll give it a try here.
 First ask yourself this, though:

 What does a trader do while trading?